huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 The next step is to define features for the vehicle classification.Three types of features are used:

-* Color space feature,
+* Spatial feature
 * Color histogram features
 * HOG features.

 #### 1.1 Convert Image Datatype

-(The code is is contained in `cell #6`)
+(The code is contained in `cell #6`)

 The images in the training data set are of the jpeg format, with float data values range from 0-1.
-The test images are of the png format, range from 0-255.
+The test images are of the png format, with int data values range from 0-255.
 To be consistent with the images type in the later process.
 I first convert the training image data type to int type with value from 0 to 255.

 #### 1.2 Spatial Feature

-(The code is is contained in `cell #7`)
+(The code is contained in `cell #7`)

-Spatial feature uses the raw pixel values of the images and flattens them into a vector.
-To reduce the size of the image, I performed spatial binning on an image by resizing the image to the lower resolution.
+The spatial feature uses the raw pixel values of the images and flattens them into a vector.
+I performed spatial binning on an image by resizing the image to the lower resolution.
 To reduce the number of features, only the saturation channel in the HLS color space is used, based on the assumption that the saturation channel would be a good representation of the image, because the cars are more likely to have a more prominent appearance.

-Here is an example of an image in Satuation Channel and the value of the Spatial features.
+Here is an example of an image in Saturation Channel and the value of the Spatial features.

 ![alt text][image2]

 #### 1.3 Color Histogram Features

-(The code is is contained in `cell #9`)
+(The code is contained in `cell #9`)

 Color Histogram feature is more robust to the different the appearance of the car.
 The Color Histogram remove the structural relation and allow more flexibility to the variance of the image.
 Binning is performed to the histogram of each channel.
 Both the RGB and HLS channels are used.